ibm-cloud-docs/maximo-application-suite/plan.md

 1. Under **Optional** section, click the edit option in front of override_json_string field and in the pop-up window, remove the double quotes ("") and enter the content that is provided in the attached 'override.json' file and click **Save** button.

 For more information about {{site.data.keyword.redhat_openshift_notm}} Container Platform on VPC landing zone DA, see https://cloud.ibm.com/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-overview.
-For information about an example on different deployment option and override.json file, see https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/blob/main/examples/override-example/override.json
+For information about an example on different deployment options and 'override.json' file, see https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/blob/main/examples/override-example/override.json

 1. If you have entered all required values then Validate button will be visible at the top right corner of the page.
 Click on it.
 1. The validation starts and on Vaidation changes page, you can see a message "All changes are scanned for code errors, cost, and compliance." and it's generating plan.
 These activities can take up few minutes.